 Store bought solutions

-Fly traps you buy at the store work pretty much the same way as the DIY versions above, so there’s no reason to think they’ll work if the above methods didn’t.
+A fly trap product you buy at the store will work pretty much the same way as the DIY versions above.
+So there’s no reason to think they’ll work if the above methods didn’t.
 Fly paper is messy, in addition to not working very well.

 But there are some options other than traditional “traps.”
 Your best bet is a bug zapper.
-There are so many versions of these: some are designed to be hung on a porch and attract buts, some are like tennis rackets you can swat at flies with, some are more like nightlights for indoor use.
-They’re very effective and relatively safe for kids and pets, but they do emit a small electric shock, so make sure you keep kids and especially really small pets away from them.
+There are so many versions of these: some are designed to be hung on a porch and attract insects, some are like tennis rackets you can swat at flies with, some are more like nightlights for indoor use.
+Check out all the bug zappers on Amazon.